Shelby County High School (Alabama)

 Shelby County High School is a secondary school located in the city of Columbiana in the U.S. state of Alabama.
 It is a part of Shelby County Schools.

+History

+The school was founded in 1911, with the first class graduating in 1915.

 Athletics

-Shelby County High School's athletic teams are known as the Wildcats, and their colors are cardinal and white.
+Shelby County High School's athletic teams are known as the Wildcats, and their colors are maroon and white.
 Football games are played at Charles "PaPa" McCombs Stadium.
 Shelby County High School was a charter member of the Alabama High School Athletic Association, and currently plays in Class 5A.
 From 1961 to 1966, the football team won forty-five consecutive games, which is the sixth longest streak of most consecutive games without a loss in state history.